SouthGreenPlatform/genoring/DEVEL.md

   services (structured as current service name as key and new alternative service name as value under the "substitute" key), a list of new services to add ("add" key) and a list of services to remove ("remove" key).
-- "volumes": a set of YAML files corresponding to named volumes shared accross containers.
+- "volumes": a set of YAML files corresponding to named volumes shared across containers.
 These are not to be confused with volumes that can be defined in the services above.
 A module service can mount a shared volume in its "volumes" section but the point is that this shared volume can also be mounted